Tfindelkind/workspaces-crypto/README.md

 - A simple webapp which lists actual crypto currencies with prices.
-- There should  be a diagram which visualize the bitcoin prize of the last 7 days
-- Implement an overlay between bitcoin and FED interest rates
+- List the three crypto in a table: bitcoin, ethereum, solana
 - Implement a search box which could search other crypto currencies
-- The selected crypto currencie could be added to the diagram
+- The selected crypto currency could be added to table

+- Create a diagram which creates a relation between bitcoin pricing and US Fed interest rates